 Individuals will react to change in unpredictable ways.
 In order to account for unexpected resistance, consistent reassessment and remodeling are needed to successfully manage the change.

 10. Communicate with the individual

 Team members and their teams need to understand what exactly will change, specifically for them, and in what ways their efforts will be quantified and rewarded as well as penalized.
-Incentives should be clearly visible, and removal of individuals unable to change will strengthen the oorganization's commitment to change.
+Incentives should be clearly visible, and removal of individuals unable to change will strengthen the organization's commitment to change.

 If you are looking for help with organizational change management, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.